CodeWithEmil/Soundify/README.md

 # What is Soundify?
 Soundify is an amazing tool.
 Have you ever felt like you have no way out of a situation?
 No worries.
 Soundify is here.
-Escape from reality and minimize your problems after relaxing with this tool.
+Escape from reality and minimize your problems after relaxing with sounds.
+16 sounds, endless combinations.
+Create your own mixes, combos and performances.

 # Features
-Some of Soundify's most important features include:
+Some of Soundify's most remarkable features include:
 <ul>
   <li>
     <h3>Designed to combat stress</h3>